HoosierCoder/Baseball-Roster-App/README.md

 4. Log into Vagrant VM (`vagrant ssh`)
 5. Navigate to /vagrant as instructed in terminal window
 6. The app imports requests which is not on this vm.
 Run sudo pip install requests
-7. Setup application database `python database_setup.py`
+7. Setup application database python database_setup.py
-8. Insert initial rosters by typing python teamrosters.py`
+8. Insert initial rosters by typing python teamrosters.py
-9. Run application using `python app.py`
+9. Run application by typing python app.py
 10. Access the application locally using http://localhost:5000